Manga (footballer, born 1929)

 Agenor Gomes (26 May 1929 – 29 February 2004), mostly known as Manga, was a football player and manager, who played as a goalkeeper.

 The nickname "Manga" came from a joke of comparing the shape of Agenor's head with the shape of the fruit mango.

-Player career
+Playing career

 Manga is the goalkeeper with most appearances for Santos FC, with 404 matches.

 Managerial career

 Started his managerial career even before retiring as a goalkeeper, with XV de Piracicaba.
 In 1967, Manga become the first manager of EC Santo André.